ic-scm/openrevolution/src/README.md

 The operation mode is automatically picked depending on your file types

-Run the program without any arguments to see all options.
+Run the program without any arguments to see full help and all options.

 Examples: